WangWenchao/wangwenchao.github.io/about.md

 permalink: /about/
 ---

+Hi,This is  Wangwenchao 王文超 , and I always use English Name --Kewin Wang on the internet.

-Hi,I'm Wangwenchao 王文超 , a Programmer working at [sina.com.cn](http://sina.com.cn)
+Now  a Programmer working at [sina.com.cn](http://sina.com.cn)

 Born in Shiyan,Hubei.
 Now living in Beijing